 - Mini solar panel, 1 per group*

-- Test leads - alligator clip with pigtail, 2 per group
+- Test leads - alligator clip to alligator clip, 2 per group*

 - Mini DC electric hobby motor*